As promised, following on from my Warty Gourd Crochet Pattern published earlier this month, here is my Bi-coloured Pear Gourd Crochet Pattern #1.

 The pattern includes several ways to vary your gourds, so that if you are making a collection, they will each be unique, just like in nature.

-You may also have noticed this pattern is called Bi-coloured Pear Gourd #1 – that’s because another pattern is on its way for another one of a different shape, this time with stripes!
-Watch this space!
+You may also have noticed this pattern is called Bi-coloured Pear Gourd #1 – that’s because I also have another pattern for the rounder pear gourd with stripes shown here.

 The pattern is available in both UK and US terminology, and is fully-illustrated with colour photos to make it really easy to follow.
 This pattern is suitable for beginners as it uses on the UK dc stitch (US sc) and its decrease which is taught in the pattern.